Written by Nanette Hebdige

 Diplomats and celebrities may be regular visitors and you’ll have to train your team on the correct protocol and etiquette to address VIP’s.
 Knowing when to be invisible but still available, so don’t be asking Shaq for his autograph and keep your star-struck face composed and the same goes for your staff.

 Class is something that can’t be bought, but possessions can and will be acquired.
 You better get well acquainted with what’s important to your principal(s).
-It could be a few bottles of Chateaux Margaux in the cellar (at $225K a pop), a Manolo Blahnik shoe collection or Bonsai trees that are just as important as Dory in the $950,000 fish tank.
+It could be a few bottles of Chateaux Margaux in the cellar (at $225K a pop), a Manolo Blahnik shoe collection or Bonsai trees that are just as important as Dory the $950,000 fish in the tank.

 YOUR NEW BFF IS THE CALENDAR

 Even if you have the memory of an elephant, things will slip through the cracks, so without saying, your knowledge of calendar management should be colossal.
 You’ll be as busy as an air traffic controller, juggling appointments times and being savvy of numerous calendars will become your bible.

 Principal’s Calendar – knowing where they are at all times for emergency purposes and don’t rely 100% on PA or EA’s to manage it – you may be asked to add to their calendars if they aren’t available.

 Nannie’s Calendar – nannies will create their own calendar revolving around the kids’ activities, school enrollment dates, doctor appointments, friend birthdays etc, but you’ll still have to be privy to the 411.

 Staff Calendar – this one will be tracking PTO, vacation times, sick days, start/termination dates as well as performance reviews and when raises are due.

 Household Calendar – a shared staff calendar will include any individual tasks, spring cleaning schedules, rotations, seasonal closet cycles and when your principals will be in residence.